 What Is Included - What Do I Need To Bring?

-Firebird Studios has on hand clay, colourants and glazes, firing, tools and more.
-You don’t need to bring anything other than a small towel, maybe and apron and your ideas!
+Firebird Studios has clay, colourants and glazes, firing, a few tools and more.

 Clay is available to purchase and some raw materials (and tools).
 If you are using your own clay, the finished work fee is $7 per kg for two firings, or $4 per kg per firing.

 Some workshops are advertised as all inclusive meaning that materials used and two firings (even decorating in some cases) is included in the fee.

 How Can I Enrol?

 Enrolment for all classes and courses is online through the Schedule page – each course/class will show the number of places still available.